riyamittal12426/LazySheeps/DEMO_CHECKLIST.md

 #### Feature 1: Analytics Dashboard (1 minute)
 **Script:**
-> "LangHub transforms raw GitHub data into actionable insights.
+> "Katalyst transforms raw GitHub data into actionable insights.
 Our dashboard gives you a bird's eye view of your entire organization."

 **Demo Steps:**
 1. Click "Analytics" in sidebar